-By Nathan Davis, OD, COVD, NORA
+By Nathan Davis, OD, COVD, NORA, reviewed by Amir Kheradmand, MD

 The visual and vestibular systems work together to allow a person to move about.
 Because these two systems are so closely integrated, any disruption in the processing of either system can have a negative impact on a person's sense of balance.